-- Understand issues related to plagiarism - Create a bibliography - Behavioral skills in an inter-cultural environment: - Strengthen self-confidence and capacity for interaction - Develop active listening and reformulation skills - Develop networking skills
+- Understand the general concepts of interactive communication - Build a media project - Acquire interview techniques - Understand the process of sourcing and checking facts and figures - Understand issues related to plagiarism - Create a bibliography - Behavioral skills in an inter-cultural environment: - Strengthen self-confidence and capacity for interaction - Develop active listening and reformulation skills - Develop networking skills

-Cultural and Communicational English: exercises to explore in practice the areas of culture and communication.
-Media project (for example: prepare, conduct and promote interviews for a radio programme: L'Heure Centralienne (http: //www.euradionantes.eu/emission/I-heure-centralienne), with the contribution of professors, PhD students, industrial partners, industry players at fairs, etc.
+- Cultural and Communicational English: exercises to explore in practice the areas of culture and communication. - Media project (for example: prepare, conduct and promote interviews for a radio programme: L'Heure Centralienne (http: - //www.euradionantes.eu/emission/l-heure-centralienne), with the contribution of professors, PhD students, industrial partners, industry players at fairs, etc.